binpash/fractal/INSTRUCTIONS.md

 # There are two options here, either use --small or --full as an argument to determine the input size.
 bash run_all.sh --small

-# # After the execution is finished, the raw data can be found
-# cat eval_results/run.tmp
 ```

 Generating the plots requires data from both clusters.
 To parse the per-cluster results, run the following command with `--site 4` for the 4-node cluster or `--site 30` for the 30-node cluster: